NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_concept_ranged_attacks.md

 ## Projectile Requests

 A **Projectile Request** is the transfer object used to spawn a projectile.
-It contains the projectile class, spawn data, instigator information, launch source, and any project-specific data needed by the projectile or its components.
+It contains the projectile class, spawn data, instigator information, launch source, and any project-specific data needed by the projectile or its behaviors.

 Projectile Requests can be created in different ways: